-This post is also available in: 繁體中文
+Read the post in: 繁體中文

-My first “food-diary” was born in 2009 after I graduate from junior high school.
-At that time, I wanted a special name that’s one of a kind, so I just created a nickname call Barrel Leaf and called my blog “Barrel Leaf’s Toast Notebook” because I was eating toast bread almost every day.
+My first “food-diary” was born in 2009 after I graduated from junior high school.
+I wanted to have a special name that’s one of a kind, so I just created a nickname call Barrel Leaf and called my blog “Barrel Leaf’s Toast Notebook” because I was eating toast bread almost every day. (literally)

 I had a nickname called “Yeh-Tz” (Leaf in Chinese) when I was in elementary school, but I found that many people had the same nickname.
 Then I wanted a name that’s one of a kind, and I thought about the image of a barrel, which looks plentiful, so I just made things up: Barrel Leaf.
 Yet I’m still more comfortable when people call me Nora or “Yeh-Tz.”

 Let’s talk about disordered eating, anorexia to be exact, that almost took me down when I was 15 years old.
 Originally, I thought I just wanted to lose weight because some people called me “fat”.
 In hindsight, I realized that it’s not the case.
 I was, in fact, seeking control.

 I was facing some life challenges, including the big school test and the divorce between my parents.
 Everything seemed to fell apart and I was under a lot of pressure.
 So I started to find things that I could control─school test, what I eat, and exercise.